How are you handling the Coronavirus pandemic?

 Wait, you can marry us too?

 Yes.
-Due to the fact that NYC City Hall is closed until further notice and the simple civil ceremonies normally performed there are unavailable, I got ordained with the Universal Life Church and registered as an officiant with NYC.
-I can legally perform simple ceremonies AND photograph your portraits.
-If you are looking for a more elaborate ceremony, I suggest hiring a dedicated officiant.
-But if you are having an elopement or very small wedding, I can absolutely legally marry you for no additional charge.
+Due to the fact that NYC City Hall is closed until further notice and the simple civil ceremonies normally performed there are unavailable, I got ordained by the Universal Life Church and registered as an officiant with NYC.
+I can legally perform simple ceremonies and photograph them at the same time.
+If you are looking for a more elaborate or custom ceremony, I suggest hiring a dedicated officiant.
+But if you are having an elopement or very small wedding, I can absolutely legally marry you.

 What photographers have you studied with or admire?